Choose your path:

 upon graduation, students will be able to:

-- Use leadership theory and research as a lens to analyze power, processes and culture in organizations.
+- Apply leadership theory and research to analyze power, culture, and decision-making in organizational contexts.

-- Demonstrate ethical leadership by practicing moral awareness, moral behavior and socialized power.
+- Demonstrate ethical leadership through moral awareness, responsible use of power, and values-based decision-making.

 Awards